Only 22 years after it was made, I managed to watch The English patient (1996), directed by Anthony Minghella.

 The cinematography is good, both in the sun-burnt landscapes of Africa and within the humid walls of the monastery in Pienza.

-But… why did this movie win the Oscars both for best picture and for best director, given that it was competing against Fargo of the Coen brothers???
+But… why did this movie win the Oscars both for best picture and for best director, given that it was competing against Fargo by the Coen brothers???
 Minghella does not excel in directing The English patient, and if you take out of the movie the flashback-flash forward ‘trick’, it seems to me that very little remains.
 Without the dynamism given by the continuous jumps between the present with Juliette Binoche taking care of the dying Fiennes and the past with the latter together with Kristin Scott Thomas, the movie is really flat.
 Even the plot twist, let’s say, related to Willem Defoe’s character is not powerful enough to shake the movie and its plot…

 So, would I suggest seeing The English patient?
 Yes and no. I would lie if I said that I want to watch it again.
 At the same time, there are many positive things that deserve to be seen, above all the actors’ performances.
 And the burnt Fiennes talking with his Voldemort voice is priceless!
 Ciao!